acritelli/aws-labs/lab_5_create_RR_and_AMI.md

 Perform the following from the RDS console.

-1. Select your existing RDS instance.
+1. Select your existing RDS instance
 2. From the "Instance Actions" dropdown, select "Create Read Replica"
 3. Set the DB Instance Identifier to lab-db-rr
-4. Leave all other values at their defaults.
+4. Leave all other values at their defaults
 5. Create the read replica.
-This may take several minutes.
+This may take several minutes
-6. Once the read replica has been deployed, record the relevant information in the lab documentation section.

 ## Step 2: Modify the web application to use the read replica